openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 If the test set :math:`\set{D}_n` is not independent from the training set (the set used to calibrate the metamodel), then the previous estimator may underestimate the true value of the mean squared error.
-In order to create a test set independent from the training set, a simple method is to split the data set into two parts.
+Assuming that the sample is made of i.i.d. observations, in order to create a test set independent from the training set, a simple method is to split the data set into two parts.
-The drawback of this method is that this reduces the size of the training set, so that the mean squared error evaluated on the test set can be pessimistic.
+The drawback of this method is that this reduces the size of the training set, so that the mean squared error evaluated on the test set can be pessimistic (because the metamodel is trained with less data) or optimistic (because the R2 score has a greater variability).
 The leave-one-out (LOO) and K-Fold cross validation methods presented in the next sections have the advantage of using all of the available data.